todo-lab-nifs/MEGA/README.md

 + % cd src
 + % module load openmpi/5.0.7/rocm6.3.3_amdflang_afar
 + % make -f Makefile_amdgpu
-+ Makefile_amdgpu is for OpenMP and MPI hybrid parallelization on Subsytem B. The Fortran compiler is the AMD® compiler (amdflang).
++ Makefile_amdgpu is for OpenMP and MPI hybrid parallelization on Subsystem B. The Fortran compiler is the AMD® compiler (amdflang).
 The preprocessor
 ‘-cpp –DPRM4MPI–DPTCL1MPI -DAMDGPU -DOPEN_MP -DSMP16’ means that PRM4MPI, PTCL1MPI, AMDGPU, OPEN_MP, and SMP16 are designated in the code.
 PRM4MPI means 4 MPI processes for domain decomposition.
 Particle decomposition is also available with PTCL*MPI, but PTCL1MPI is usually used.
 MI300A is an APU consisting of GPU and CPU with a shared memory.
 If AMDGPU is designated, branches and modules optimized for MI300A are used.
 OPEN_MP and SMP16 means that the OpenMP branches are used on the CPU part of MI300A with 16 threads on each MPI process.
 One MPI process runs on one MI300A.
 + -cpp -DKTI: for simulations with kinetic thermal ions
 + -cpp -DEXP_EQ: for the equilibrium data constructed using experimental plasma profiles and EFIT equilibrium